 Prescription medicines dispensed

-Patterns of prescriptions dispensed by medicine type are shown in Figure 1.
-The measure ‘person-year’ allows rates to be compared while accounting for the number of days each person was using a certain type of aged care in the study period (e.g. days between entry date and exit date for people who entered and exited in that year).
-One person-year is equivalent to one person being in aged care for one full year.
+Patterns of prescriptions dispensed in 2023–24 by medicine type are shown in Figure 2.
+The measure ‘person-year’ allows rates to be compared while taking into account how long each person used a certain type of aged care.
+One person-year is equivalent to one person being in an aged care user group for one full year.

 For further definitions and data on prescription medicines dispensed by aged care user group and other characteristics, see Data tables.